openproblems-bio/neurips2021_multimodal_viash/src/joint_embedding/README.md

 #### Output data formats

-This component should output *one* h5ad file, `--output_prediction`, containing an embedding of the cells.
+This component should output *one* h5ad file, `--output`, containing an embedding of the cells.

   * `.X`: The embedding matrix of the cells.
   * `.uns['dataset_id']`: The name of the dataset.